ecalandrini/ecalandrini.github.io/index.md

 [Nanoporous gold 3D structures for mid-infrared molecular sensing](http://example.com/)
 <br>
 I extracted the dielectric permittivity of Nanoporous Gold from infrared spectroscopy measurements, since there was no record of its optical properties in the literature.
-Then, I plugged it in CST Studio Suite to simulate the size of the structure.
+Then, I plugged it in CST Studio Suite to simulate the size of the structures.
 Finally, I fabricated the structures in cleanroom using Focused Ion Beam milling.
 <img src="images/toc_NPG.png?raw=true"/>